Calm54/Tasks/Q2./Steps.md

-To achieve this using GitHub Actions, we need to create a workflow that builds our project, generates the .pdb files, and then uploads them to an Amazon S3 bucket.
+To achieve this using GitHub Actions, we need to create a workflow that builds our project (lets call our file 'omit.yaml'), generates the .pdb files, and then uploads them to an Amazon S3 bucket.

 We'll need the following resources;